-In order to say thank you to the team members at our waterpark company, we like to shine a Splashtacular Spotlight on the people who do so much for our us and our clients.
+In order to say thank you to the team members at our water slide company, we like to shine a Splashtacular Spotlight on the people who do so much for our us and our clients.
 Today, we are proud to introduce you to our industrial designer, Scott MacCallum.

-Scott has been with Splashtacular for two and a half years and we are so lucky to have him at our waterpark company.
+Scott has been with Splashtacular for two and a half years and we are so lucky to have him at our water slide company.
 Scott is a creative, fun-loving, thoughtful individual and we are fortunate to call him a teammate and friend.

-Take a peek into Scott’s life below as he shares his experiences as an employee of our waterpark company and beyond!
+Take a peek into Scott’s life below as he shares his experiences as an employee of our water slide company and beyond!

 Name: Scott MacCallum